 Is the bottom of your pool starting to feel like sandpaper rather than a smooth surface?
 Maybe you’re noticing more stains or rust on your pool’s plaster.
 Even though plaster is a common and durable material in inground pools, there comes a time when many pool owners need to repair the plaster in their pool.

 Whether you’re trying to decide if you can tackle plaster repair yourself or if you’re better off calling a pro, I’ll discuss some repair steps and your options.
 Not sure if the plaster in your swimming pool needs repairing?
 I’ll also look at some signs indicating the need for repair.

 Need To Repair Pool Plaster?
 Look For These Signs

 Some pool owners don’t worry about the plaster in their pool until they see deep cracks or pieces of plaster missing.
 Don’t wait for extensive damage.
-If you notice any of these common signs, it’s time to think about repairing the plaster in your pool.
+If you notice these common signs, it’s time to think about repairing the plaster in your pool.

-Most plaster pools are lightly colored like blue, white or gray.
-Discoloration or a “bleached out” look is common due to sun exposure or areas of heavy use like the stairs.
+Most plaster pools are lightly colored, like blue, white, or gray.
+Discoloration or a “bleached out” look is common due to sun exposure or areas of heavy use, like the stairs.
 While the discoloration doesn’t necessarily indicate an issue, it may be time to repair if you want even color.

 When the plaster on your pool becomes rough, it’s best to consider repairs sooner than later.
 Not only is it annoying to walk across rough patches of plaster, but some spots can become sharp and cause injuries.